idpartner-app/node-oidc-client/README.md

 });

 router.get('/auth', (req, res, next) => {
-  // Specify consent=prompt and scope=offline_access to get a refresh token that can be used to fetch full user info later on. const prompt = 'consent';
+  // Specify prompt=consent and scope=offline_access to get a refresh token that can be used to fetch full user info later on. const prompt = 'consent';
   const scope = ['openid', 'email', 'profile', 'offline_access'];
   req.session.idp_proofs = idPartner.generateProofs()